 "God give you joy, messire," he said, with a simper; "I come bringing a precious balsam which cures all sorts of ills, and heals the troubles both of body and mind.
 For what is better than to have a pleasant companion to sing and tell merry tales, songs and facetious histories?"
 "You appear to be something of a fool," Bracciolini considered, "but all do not sleep who snore.
 Come, tell me what are your accomplishments."
 "I can play the lute, the violin, the flageolet, the harp, the syrinx and the regals," the other replied; "also the Spanish penola that is struck with a quill, the organistrum that a wheel turns round, the wait so delightful, the rebeck so enchanting, the little gigue that chirps up on high, and the great horn that booms like thunder."

-Bracciolini said:

-"That is something.
+Bracciolini said: "That is something.
 But can you throw knives into the air and catch them without cutting your fingers?
 Can you balance chairs and do tricks with string? or imitate the cries of birds? or throw a somersault and walk on your head?
 Ha, I thought not.
 The Gay Science is dying out, and young practitioners neglect these subtile points.
 It was not so in my day.
 However, you may come in."
 So when night fell Demetrios and Bracciolini sat snug and sang of love, of joy, and arms.
-The fire burned bright, and the floor was well covered with gaily tinted mats.
+The fire burned bright and the floor was well covered with gaily tinted mats.
 White wines and red were on the table.
 Presently they turned to canzons of a more indecorous nature.
 Demetrios sang the loves of Douzi and Ishtar, which the gaoler found remarkable.
 He said so and crossed himself.
 "Man, man, you must have been afishing in the mid-pit of hell to net such filth."

-"I learned that song in Nacumera," said Demetrios, "when I was a prisoner there with Messire de la Forêt.
-It was a favourite song with him."
+"I learned it in Nacumera," said Demetrios, "when I was a prisoner there with Messire de la Forêt.
+It was a favourite song of his."
 "Ay?" said Bracciolini.
-He looked at Demetrios very hard, and Bracciolini pursed his lips as if to whistle.
-The gaoler scented from afar a bribe, but the face of Demetrios was all vacant cheerfulness.
+He looked at Demetrios very hard and pursed his lips as if to whistle.

+THE SOUL OF MELICENT The gaoler scented a bribe from afar, but the face of Demetrios was all vacant cheerfulness.
-Bracciolini said, idly:

-"So you served under him?
+Bracciolini said, idly: "So you served under him?
 I remember that he was taken by the heathen.
 A woman ransomed him, they say."

-Demetrios, able to tell a tale against any man,

-told now the tale of Melicent's immolation, speaking with vivacity and truthfulness in all points save that he represented himself to have been one of the ransomed Free Companions.
+Demetrios, able to tell a tale against any man, told now the tale of Melicent's immolation, speaking with vivacity and truthfulness in all points save that he represented himself to have been one of the ransomed Free Companions.
 Bracciolini's careful epilogue was that the proconsul had acted foolishly in not keeping the emeralds.
 "He gave his enemy a weapon against him," Bracciolini said, and waited.

 "Oh, but that weapon was never used.
-Sire Perion found service at once under King Bernart, you will remember.
+Sire Perion found service at once under King Theodoret, you will remember.
 Therefore Sire Perion hid away these emeralds against future need-under an oak in Sannazaro, he told me.
 I suppose they lie there yet."
 "Humph!" said Bracciolini.
-He for a while was silent.
-Demetrios sat adjusting the strings of the lute, not looking at him.

-Bracciolini said, "There were eighteen of them, you tell me? and all fine stones?"
+He was silent for a while.
+Demetrios was adjusting the strings of the lute, not looking at him.
+"There were eighteen of them, you tell me? and all fine stones?"
 "Ey?-oh, the emeralds?
 Yes, they were flawless, messire.
 The smallest was larger than a robin's egg.
-But I recall another song we learned at Nacumera-"

-Demetrios sang the loves of Lucius and Fotis.
+But I recall another song we learned at Nacumera-" Demetrios sang the loves of Lucius and Fotis.
 Bracciolini grunted, "Admirable" in an abstracted fashion, muttered something about the duties of his office, and left the room.
 Demetrios heard him lock the door outside and waited stolidly.
 Presently Bracciolini returned in full armour, a naked sword in his hand.